Deep Past 5 . Chilling Out

 Ivinghoe / Chilterns.
 A Dry Valley in Chalk

 In the higher Chilterns in particular, you will also see fields of clay soil littered with flints.
 These were once embedded in the old chalk layers which were eroded or dissolved away, leaving the harder flints behind.
 They are easy to spot on the higher ground, even when crops are growing.
-You will see a lot of the hard, weatherproof flint used in local buildings.
+You will see a lot of flint used in local buildings.
+They are weatherproof and hard, but the latter makes them difficult to work with.
 There is more on the chalk generally and flint in particular in this post.
 Link: The Chalk Hills

 Chalk & Flint in a ploughed field / Chilterns

-Meanwhile, when the Glaciers retreated and the sea levels rose, Doggerland would be drowned once again and the Thames Basin would be inundated.
-Salty seawater might sometimes have reached Newbury, all the while depositing more layers of clay, mud and gravel.
-When the river was cutting its valley, as rivers do, it once again left behind traces of its former river beds, banks and beaches, in much the same way as long lost seas begat the ghost beaches found beneath Ruislip and referred to in the previous post.
+When the Glaciers retreated and the sea levels rose, Doggerland was drowned once again and the Thames Basin was inundated.
+Salty seawater might have reached Newbury, all the while depositing more layers of clay, mud and gravel.
+When the river was cutting its valley, it once again left high and dry, traces of its former river beds, banks and beaches, in much the same way as long-lost seas begat the ghost beaches found beneath Ruislip and referred to in the previous post.

 Thames Basin Terraces.
 Maidenhead to Nettlebed